-There are a number of issues that can be caused through the use of unsuitable lighting, whether that be in an office, a venue, warehouse or factory.
+There are a number of issues that can be caused by unsuitable lighting, whether that be in an office, venue, warehouse, or factory.

 Here are some of the main considerations.